lammypi/lammypi.github.io/_pages/cv.md

 Work experience
 ======
-* LOCATION - TIME: TITLE
+* Wheels-Donlen - Feb 2020 to Current: Principal UX Architect
-  * Description 1
+  * Provide research and interaction design guidance for the FleetView platform.
-  * Description 2
+  * Lead the ResearchOps efforts for the Wheels UX Team.
-  * Description 3
+  * Mentor and assist junior UX team members.

 Skills
 ======